Lawmakers OK bill aimed at reversing high child abuse rates

 People are also reading…

-Other bills that won House passage would toughen drunken driving law and require school districts to establish a policy for Kentucky students to silently pray, meditate or reflect in class.
+Other measures winning House passage Wednesday would toughen drunken driving laws and require school districts to establish a policy for Kentucky students to silently pray, meditate or reflect in class.
 Those measures still need Senate action.

+In the Senate, a bill intended to give bourbon tourism another boost won final passage.

-The flurry of action comes as lawmakers head into the crucial home stretch of their 60-day session.
-Wednesday was the 54th day of the session.
+The flurry of action comes as the Republican-led legislature heads into the home stretch of its 60-day session.
+Wednesday marked the 54th day of the session that ends in mid-April.
+Lawmakers have crucial decisions to make on budget, taxation, education and other high-profile issues.
+They'll take a break starting next week to give the governor time to review bills sent to his desk.

+The child welfare bill sent to Beshear is an ambitious attempt to keep families intact.

+A key portion of the measure would expand the use of family preservation services to work with families when children are considered at “moderate risk” of being removed from the home because of abuse or neglect.
+Current law limits such aid to families at “imminent risk.”
+The goal is that the early intervention would head off potential abuse or neglect, the bill’s supporters said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.